antoineeripret/antoineeripret.github.io/_posts/2020-06-08-why-amazon-slashed-commission-rates.md

-I thinks I covered everything.
+I think I covered everything.
 I hope this bit of transparency will help you understand better how the analysis was performed.